hristost/tic-tac-toe-playground/README.md

 ![Screenshot](https://raw.githubusercontent.com/hristost/tic-tac-toe-playground/master/screenshot.PNG)
 ## Using the playground ##

-* Send the pre-compiled `tictactoe.playgroundbook` to your iPad.
+* Open the pre-built `tictactoe.playgroundbook` using [Swift Playgrounds on Mac](https://apps.apple.com/us/app/swift-playgrounds/id1496833156?mt=12) or [Swift Playgrounds on iPad](https://apps.apple.com/us/app/swift-playgrounds/id908519492).
 * Alternatively, build the playground book from source by opening with Xcode and building the `PlaygroundBook` target, which will produce your playground book as a product.
 (You can access it by opening the “Products” group in the Project navigator, and then right-clicking and selecting “Show in Finder”.
 From there, you can use AirDrop or other methods to copy the playground book to an iPad running Swift Playgrounds.)

 ## Notes